Codeinwp/tweet-old-post/readme.txt

 1. In your WordPress Administration Panels, click on Add New option under Plugins from the menu.
 2. Click on upload at the top.
-3. Browse the location and select the Revive Old Post Plugin and click install now.
+3. Browse the location and select the Tweet old post Plugin and click install now.
 4. To turn the Revive Old Posts Plugin on, click Activate.
 5. Check your Administration Panels or WordPress blog to see if the Plugin is working.
 6. You can change the plugin options from Revive Old Posts under settings menu.